Skip to main content

 • Travel to and check in at assignment.

-• Confirm mobilization status of operational team members and or assigned resources.
+• Confirm mobilization status of operational team members and/or assigned resources.

 Build The Team

-• Coordinate an efficient transfer of position duties.
+• Ensure transfer of position duties.

 • Facilitate and coordinate the ordering of operational resources.